-Brief descriptions of the eight datasets are given below.
+Brief descriptions of the seven datasets are given below.

 Adult dataset: The data was extracted from the census bureau database.
 Prediction task is to determine whether a person makes over 50K a year.
-As the discretization process ignores one of the 14 attributes ("fnlwgt"), our learners therefore omitted "flnwgt" and used the rest 13 attributes in our experiments.
+The discretization process ignores "fnlwgt" (which is one of the 14 attributes).
+We therefore omit "flnwgt" and use the remainder 13 attributes in our experiments.